What Are Sedatives and Tranquilizers?

 • Alcohol withdrawal

-These drugs include Xanax, Ativan, Valium, and Klonopin.
 Today, benzodiazepine prescriptions are extremely common.
 Research shows they’re prescribed at about 66 million doctors’ appointments per year.

 When used properly for short time periods, benzos may help ease symptoms of anxiety.
 But the longer you take them, the higher the risk of tolerance.
 Some long-term users abuse their pills.

-Z-drugs – Z-drugs are usually prescribed for sleep issues.
-These drugs include Sonata, Lunesta, and Ambien.
+Z-drugs are usually prescribed for sleep issues.

 What Are Tranquilizers?

 Just like sedatives, tranquilizers can treat anxiety and sleep issues, but they also act to stabilize your mental health conditions, like bipolar disorder.
 Your doctor might prescribe a tranquilizer to you to help you cope with a short-term crisis.
-If you’re feeling as though suicide is an option, for example, medications could help you to feel calm and capable of making good decisions.
+If you’re feeling as though suicide is an option, for example, these medications could help you to feel calm and capable of making good decisions.

 There are two main types of tranquilizers:

-Antipsychotic agents – These drugs, also known as neuroleptics, include Abilify, Seroquel, and Risperdal.
-They work by altering chemical levels within the brain.
 While that can be helpful, these medications can also cause side effects like:

 • Weight gain